jonlpersson/ed-latimore/site/_posts/2024-01-22-8-counterintuitive-strategies-to-make-a-relationship-last.md

 Again, we find ourselves quoting Tolstoy again.
 ‘All happy families are alike.
 All unhappy families are unhappy in their own way.”
 Substitute “families” with “relationships.”

-All happy relationships can handle disagreement; they respect one another, earn each other's love, identify what matters most, and put the health of the relationship at the top of their priorities.&nbsp;
+All happy relationships can handle disagreement; they respect one another, earn each other's love, identify what matters most, and put the health of the relationship at the top of their priorities.

-The rest is up to you.&nbsp;
+The rest is up to you.

 {% include widgets/summary.html id="Stoic-Street-Smarts" %}